nais/doc/docs/observability/frontend/README.md

 Deploy to production.
 You should start to receive some metrics and logs already.

-Use our pre-defined [web vitals dashboard](https://grafana.nav.cloud.nais.io/d/k8g_nks4z/frontend-web-vitals) to start visualizing and gain insights.
+Use our predefined [web vitals dashboard](https://grafana.nav.cloud.nais.io/d/k8g_nks4z/frontend-web-vitals) to start visualizing and gain insights.

 ## Configuration